Brooke Nevils, Matt Lauer’s Accuser, Spotted Kissing Fiancé Luke Thompson In New York City

 Brooke Nevils, the former NBC producer who accused Matt Lauer of rape, was out and about in the Big Apple as her name made headlines this week, but she wasn’t alone.
 Nevils has confirmed that she is engaged and receiving support from her fiance.

-TMZ posted photos of Nevils as she met up with her fiance in New York City on the same day that her allegations against Lauer were made public via excerpts from Ronan Farrow’s upcoming book Catch and Kill.
+TMZ posted photos of Nevils as she met up with her fiance in New York City on the same day that her allegations against Lauer were made public via excerpts from Ronan Farrow’s upcoming book, Catch and Kill.

 In a series of photos posted by the celebrity gossip site, Nevils is wearing a plaid jacket, bright yellow shoes, and is carrying a large magenta handbag.
 She is photographed sharing a kiss with her bearded boyfriend, who is wearing jeans.
-Nevils’ beau is described as the “president of political strategy company.”
+Nevils’ beau is described as the “president of a political strategy company.”

 In addition to the on-camera kiss outside of their Upper West Side apartment building, Nevils later got into a town car and went out to dinner at Nobu Fifty Seven, according to Page Six.
-The former assistant for Meredith Vieria responded with a “no comment, guys” when reporters and asked her about the allegations against Lauer.
+The former assistant for Meredith Vieira responded with a “no comment, guys” when reporters asked her about the allegations against Lauer.

 Page Six identified Nevils’ boyfriend as Luke Thompson, a 35-year-old New York City political strategist.
 On social media, Thompson’s bio says he is the president of Ad Astra Insights.
-The Yale Ph.D. previously served as the director of analytics for the National Republican Senatorial Committee and was the vice president of political IT company Applecart.
+The Yale PhD previously served as the director of analytics for the National Republican Senatorial Committee and was the vice president of political IT company Applecart.

 The mystery man spotted with me by the photographers camped outside our building is my incredibly strong and supportive fiancé, Luke.
 I look forward to being spotted with him for the rest of our lives. pic.twitter.com/tONSvW834W